saurabhdaware/vscode-calvera-dark/README.md

 - Clone the repository
 - In VSCode, open `themes/calvera-dark.json` file.
-- Press `F5` or click the Run button from Run and Debug tab.
+- Press `F5` or Click the Run button from Run and Debug tab.

 ## Ports to Other Editors